Daemonic ergotropy in continuously-monitored open quantum batteries: Daemonic ergotropy in continuously-monitored open quantum systems

-{\it Daemonic ergotropy in continuously-monitored open quantum systems -} We start by briefly introducing the basic notions on continuously-monitored quantum systems and quantum trajectories~\cite{WisemanMilburn,Jacobs2014a}.
+We start by briefly introducing the basic notions on continuously-monitored quantum systems and quantum trajectories~\cite{wisemanQuantumMeasurementControl2009,jacobsQuantumMeasurementTheory2014}.
 We assume that our quantum system is interacting with a Markovian environment such that its unconditional evolution is described by a master equation in Lindblad form

-where $\hat{H}_s$ denotes the Hamiltonian ruling the evolution of the system and $\mathcal{D}[\hat{c}]\varrho= \hat{c}\varrho \hat{c} - (\hat{c}^\dag \hat{c} \varrho + \varrho\hat{c}^\dag \hat{c})/2$ is the Lindbladian superoperator~\footnote{We are here considering a single jump operator $\hat{c}$ describing the interaction between the system and a zero-temperature environment, but the formalism can be straightforwardly generalized to multiple jump operators and to generic thermal environments}.
+where $\hat{H}_s(t)$ denotes the Hamiltonian ruling the evolution of the system and $\mathcal{D}[\hat{c}]\varrho= \hat{c}\varrho \hat{c} - (\hat{c}^\dag \hat{c} \varrho + \varrho\hat{c}^\dag \hat{c})/2$ is the Lindbladian superoperator~\footnote{We are here considering a single jump operator $\hat{c}$ describing the interaction between the system and a zero-temperature environment, but the formalism can be straightforwardly generalized to multiple jump operators and to generic thermal environments}.

 If one assumes that the environment is continuously monitored, the system evolution will be described by a stochastic master equation (SME) for the conditional state $\varrho_{\sf c}(t)$, which is typically referred to as a quantum trajectory.
-In general it is always true that $\varrho_{\sf unc}(t) = \sum_{\sf traj} p_{\sf traj} \, \varrho_{\sf c}(t)$, where $p_{\sf traj}$ denotes the probability of each quantum trajectory $\varrho_{\sf c}(t)$.
+In general it is always true that

+where $p_{\sf traj}$ denotes the probability of each quantum trajectory $\varrho_{\sf c}(t)$.
 Different measurement strategies will correspond to different unravelling of the unconditional master equation (\ref{eq:masterequation}), that is to different SMEs for the conditional state $\varrho_{\sf c}(t)$ and, mathematically speaking, to different convex combinations for the unconditional state $\varrho_{\sf unc}(t)$.
 We will later consider the most paradigmatic examples of such unravellings, corresponding to the scenarios where the environment is continuously-monitored via either photo-detection (PD), homodyne-detection (HoD) or heterodyne-detection (HeD).
-The explicit formulas for the corresponding SMEs can be found in the Supplemental Material~\cite{Supplemental}.
+The explicit formulas for the corresponding SMEs can be found in appendix \ref{a:monitoring}.
+Remarkably, while we here focus on Markovian open quantum systems described by a Lindblad master equation (\ref{eq:masterequation}), all the results that follow apply whenever one can write the unconditional state as a mixture of trajectories as of (\ref{eq:convex}), including monitored quantum systems exhibiting non-Markovian behaviour.